geoserver/geoserver.github.io/_posts/2024-11-18-geoserver-2-26-1-released.md

 Community module development:

+* [GEOS-11107](https://osgeo-org.atlassian.net/browse/GEOS-11107) Open search for EO community module: packaging missing gt-cql-json-xx.x.jar
 * [GEOS-11517](https://osgeo-org.atlassian.net/browse/GEOS-11517) Using various OGC APIs results in service enabled check related WARN logs
 * [GEOS-11560](https://osgeo-org.atlassian.net/browse/GEOS-11560) OGC API modules lack cql2-json in assembly
 * [GEOS-11563](https://osgeo-org.atlassian.net/browse/GEOS-11563) Allow configuring a DGGS resolution offset on a layer basis
 * [GEOS-11565](https://osgeo-org.atlassian.net/browse/GEOS-11565) Allow configuring the minimum and maximum DGGS resolution for a layer
 * [GEOS-11579](https://osgeo-org.atlassian.net/browse/GEOS-11579) DGGS modules prevent GeoServer startup if JEP is not installed

 Community modules are shared as source code to encourage collaboration.
-If a topic being explored is of interest to you, please contact the module developer to offer assistance.
+If a topic being explored is of interest to you, please contact the module developer to make contact and offer assistance, even if it is just to say that it works for you.

 # About GeoServer 2.26 Series